The DIN SPEC 91446 is the classification of recycled plastics based on Data Quality Levels for use and (digital) trading.

 Processes of handling plastic waste (collecting, testing, processing)

 The so-called DQLs (“Data Quality Levels”) are the heart of DIN SPEC 91446.
-They enable the use of labels for quick assessment, making the commercialization and sample testing of recyclates and plastic waste easier and more transparent.
-The DQLs classify recycled plastics based on the available data (information and properties) known about the material.
+They are labels for quick assessment, making the commercialization and sample testing of recyclates and plastic waste easier and more transparent.
+They classify recycled plastics based on the available data (information and properties) known about the material.
 The more information provided, the higher the DQL.

-Because it is the key to unlocking the demand for recycled plastic in high quality applications.
+Because it is the key to unlocking demand for recycled plastic in high quality applications.

-The reason that is keeping recyclates from being used more is the price.
-Today, high-quality recyclates are generally more expensive than virgin material.The two reasons for this price differential are the lack of recognized standards for recyclates and the lack of digitization in the industry.
-These factors make it hard to provide transparency about the material and create a barrier for companies that are willing to use recyclates in their products, but are lacking information about the materials they want to buy.
+One of the reasons keeping recyclates from being used more is the price.
+Today, high-quality recyclates are generally more expensive than virgin material, and this price difference happens due to the lack of recognized standards for recyclates and the lack of digitization in the industry.
+These factors make it hard to provide transparency about the material and create a barrier for companies willing to use recyclates but are lacking information about the materials they want to buy.

-Better classification of recyclates based on data depth will enable recyclates to be commercialized with ease and consistency, increasing its demand, and consequently allowing plastic waste to be recycled on scale, closing the loop for circular plastics.
-The DIN SPEC 91446 and its Data Quality Levels will provide the market with a methodology for identification and labeling that minimizes the obstacles for the industrial usage of recyclates while establishing guidelines for consistent plastic waste specifications.
+Better classification of recyclates based on data depth is the first step to enable recyclates to be commercialized with ease and consistency, increasing its demand, and consequently allowing plastic waste to be recycled on scale, closing the loop for circular plastics.
+The DIN SPEC 91446 and its Data Quality Levels will provide the market with a methodology for identification and labeling that minimizes the obstacles for the industrial usage of recyclates and also establishes guidelines for consistent plastic waste specifications.

-The increase in the acceptance of recyclates combined with the dissemination power of digital solutions such as platforms, blockchains and machine learning will enable recyclates to compete with virgin plastic or even to become the go-to commodity for plastic applications wherever it is feasible.
+The increase in recyclates acceptance combined with the dissemination power of digital solutions such as platforms, blockchains, and machine learning will enable recyclates to compete with virgin plastic or even to become the go-to commodity for plastic applications wherever it is feasible.

-Buyers' expectations regarding recyclates often differ from those of the suppliers -- thus frequently causing misunderstandings.
-With the DIN SPEC 91446 we bridge the communication gap between the various stakeholders of the circular plastics value chain, and make sure they speak the same language when it comes to quality requirements.
+The expectations that buyers have often differ from those of the suppliers — thus frequently causing misunderstandings.
+With the DIN SPEC 91446 we bridge the communication gap between the various stakeholders of the circular plastics value chain and make sure they speak the same language when it comes to quality requirements.

 Initial composition of the scope, terms and definitions of the standards and labels.
 The outcome is the finished DIN SPEC 91446 draft.

-At this stage, the standards will be open for commentary from the participants of the plastics and recycled plastic industry.
-The outcome is valuable feedback from the future users of the standards.
+The standards were open for commentary from the participants of the plastics and recycled plastic industry.
+The outcome was valuable feedback from the future users of the standards.

-After the Public Consultation period the consortium will take all comments on the draft into consideration and adjust it accordingly.
+After the Public Consultation period, the consortium revised all comments made on the draft and it was adjusted accordingly.

-DIN will then revise the outcome of the adjusted document and the final iterations will be done between them and the developers.
+DIN revised the outcome of the adjusted document and final iterations were done between them and the consortium.